nbfigueroa/franka_interactive_controllers/README.md

 # franka_interactive_controllers

 Control interface built on top of [franka_ros](https://frankaemika.github.io/docs/franka_ros.html) that allows to control the robot in several joint and Cartesian space impedance control schemes for interactive, safe and reactive (mostly DS-based) motion planning and learning.
 This low-level contol interface is used and developed by/for [Prof. Nadia Figueroa](https://github.com/nbfigueroa) and her collaborators and students.
+Initially developed at MIT in the [Interactive Robotics Group](https://interactive.mit.edu/).

 ---
 ## Installation